Introduction: Why SEO in Canada Requires a Different Strategy

 - Publish updates and service highlights periodically to stay fresh.

-If you serve multiple locations, city landing pages can be effective-only if each page is meaningfully unique.
+If you serve multiple locations, city landing pages can be effective, only if each page is meaningfully unique.
 Avoid templates that simply swap the city name.
 Instead, ensure each page contains:

 - Unique city-specific positioning (industries served, audience patterns, local constraints).